ScilifelabDataCentre/dds_cli/docs/gui.rst

 --------------

 The project list is displayed in the top left of the GUI.
+After authentication, the project list is displayed.
+If there are no projects, you will see a message "No projects found".
+If there are projects, you will see a dropdown menu with the project names.
+It might take a few seconds to load the project list.
+There is a loading indicator displayed in the project list container.
 In the dropdown menu you can select the project you want to view.
 You need to select a project to view its contents.
 When selecting a project, it might take a few seconds to load the project contents.
 There is a loading indicator displayed in the project content container.